Basudev1/L3MON-MOD/README.md

 L3MON-MOD

-All Credits goes to ORIGINAL LEMON author, though the project is archived and did not allow to contribute and ExploitSpy has a backdoor, that's why I have to Mod this for you
+All Credits goes to ORIGINAL LEMON author, though the project is archived and did not allow to contribute and XloitSpy has a backdoor, that's why I have to Mod this for you

 ## Disclaimer